 There is NO automatic or legal requirement to test for Legionella unless identified by the risk assessment.
 In response landlord groups such as the NLA replied (through press releases etc.) that there is no need for landlords to do anything and that nothing has changed.
 Again, this is not correct as there had been a documented change, domestic rented properties are now under the scope of the ACOP L8.
 However, landlord groups were addressing the claim that landlords need to test for Legionella and did not make it clear that a risk assessment is now required.
 Prior to the release of the 4th edition in 2013 domestic rented properties did not need a Legionella Risk Assessment.

 The comment is often made that nothing has changed because the law has not changed.
 It is correct the law has not changed but the ACOP L8 is not a law, it supports the requirements of other laws in relation to Legionella.
 The Code of Practice has a special legal status.
 If you are prosecuted for a breach of health and safety law, and it is proved that you did not follow the relevant provisions of the Code of Practice, you will need to show that you have complied with the law in some other way or a Court may find you at fault.

 A Written Legionella Risk Assessment

 To assess the risk correctly a physical inspection of the hot and cold-water system needs to be carried out and measured against the performance criteria of the ACOP L8.
 A risk assessment needs to be written based on the inspection.
-There are some claims that a "written" risk assessment is not needed and you only need to show you have considered the risks of Legionella.
+There are some claims that a "written" risk assessment is not needed and you only need to show you have "considered the risks" of Legionella.
 Whilst this is partly true we must also consider that if there is an outbreak of Legionnaires Disease how does a Landlord show they have considered the risk of Legionella?
-The answer is simple, it is proved by a 'written' Legionella Risk Assessment.
+The answer is simple, it is proved by a 'written' and "dated" Legionella Risk Assessment.